Results of the Work – 11/27/17

 Bob

-I hope your day was blessed walking with God in Christ.
-I had a good day on campus and Nate and Michael each prayed to receive Christ as their savior.
+I hope your day was blessed with good things from the Lord of Hosts.
+I had a great day on campus and Conner and Alexus each prayed with me to receive Jesus.
+Also, Cole said he would pray later so I am hopeful he will.

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God blessed again through prayer.
+Thanks for your prayers for the ministry and for evangelism today if you had a chance God truly blessed.

 In Him,